-(f) Spouses and dependents are not eligible for fee reduction of non-credit courses.

-- (3) Employee fee reduction for part-time staff members. - (a) Eligibility: A part-time staff member is one who works twenty or more hours per week on a regular schedule and whose appointment indicates part-time status.
-Part-time staff who have worked at least one thousand forty hours in the previous twelve month period are eligible.

-(b) Credit courses.

-Any part-time university staff member shall be permitted to take one credit course or three credit hours, whichever is greater, during a semester, free of all charges, excluding late fees, and including instructional and general fees, graduate level, laboratory, or other fees associated with these courses.
-Unused portions of these reductions are not cumulative.

-Any part-time university staff member shall be permitted to take one credit course or three credit hours, whichever is greater, during a summer session.
+- (f) Spouses and same sex domestic partners and dependents are not eligible for fee reduction of non-credit courses. - (3) Employee fee reduction for part-time staff members. - (a) Eligibility: A part-time staff member is one who works twenty or more hours per week on a regular schedule and whose appointment indicates part-time status.
+Part-time staff who have worked at least one thousand forty hours in the previous twelve month period are eligible. - (b) Credit courses. - (i) Any part-time university staff member shall be permitted to take one credit course or three credit hours, whichever is greater, during a semester, free of all charges, excluding late fees, and including instructional and general fees, graduate level, laboratory, or other fees associated with these courses.
+Unused portions of these reductions are not cumulative. - (ii) Any part-time university staff member shall be permitted to take one credit course or three credit hours, whichever is greater, during a summer session.
 The aggregate of courses for which fee reduction will be received, during the sessions in the summer semester, will not exceed two credit courses, free of all charges, excluding late fees, including instructional and general fees, graduate level, laboratory, or other fees associated with these courses.
-Unused portions of these reductions are not cumulative.
+Unused portions of these reductions are not cumulative. - (iii) Fee reductions must be used in the semester or summer session earned or the semester or summer sessions immediately following; except spring semester reductions may be used during the following fall semester.
+Only one reduction may be used during a semester or summer session and unused reductions or portions of these reductions are not cumulative.
+Qualifying part-time staff who will not make use of the fee reduction for themselves shall be permitted to transfer only the instructional fee reduction or a one course or three credit hours whichever is greater for an academic term to a qualifying spouse, same sex domestic partner or dependent child, under the conditions specified in paragraph (R)(2)(e) of this rule.
+Part-time staff are eligible for reduction of fees for non-credit courses pursuant to paragraph (R)(3)(c) of this rule, but are not eligible to transfer that benefit.